peteash10/art.peteashton.com/_posts/2014-07-07-Bham-Obscura-first-camera.md

 - The Midlands Arts Centre
 - Eye Candy Festival
 - Moseley Folk Festival

+Everyone loved it, despite (and sometimes because) of its DIY appearance.
+It was about this time we realised we were onto something.
+An art project that stimulates you intellectually and creatively while making people happy is a rare thing.
+We knew we had to continue.

 As the sunlight got less reliable we took what we'd learned and decided to fundraise for a new camera using Kickstarter.
 We raised £2500 and [set to work](http://art.peteashton.com/bhamobscura-2/)...